MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Scopes.md

 parent scope, but the items are not part of the child scope.

 However, a child scope is created with a set of items.
-Typically, it includes all the aliases that have the AllScope option.
-This option is discussed later in this topic.
-It includes all the variables that have the AllScope option, plus some variables that can be used to customize the scope, such as MaximumFunctionCount.
+Typically, it includes all the aliases that have the **AllScope** option.
+This option is discussed later in this article.
+It includes all the variables that have the **AllScope** option, plus some variables that can be used to customize the scope, such as `MaximumFunctionCount`.

 To find the items in a particular scope, use the Scope parameter of `Get-Variable` or `Get-Alias`.